local-seo17 min read

 • Letting photos go stale: Profiles without new photos for months appear inactive

-• Choosing too many categories: Selecting irrelevant categories just to appear in more searches dilutes your primary ranking signal
+• Choosing too many categories: selecting irrelevant categories just to appear in more searches can confuse customers and misrepresent the business

 9. Weekly GBP Posts That Support SEO

 GBP posts let you share updates, offers, and events directly in your profile.
-While their direct ranking impact is debated, they keep your profile fresh and give customers more reasons to engage.
+They keep your profile fresh and give customers more reasons to engage.

 • Post weekly—even a simple project photo with a caption works